ricston-git/blog-contacts-app/README.md

 file:/Users/justin/.m2/repository/javax/ws/rs/javax.ws.rs-api/2.0/javax.ws.rs-api-2.0.jar - total overlapping classes: 55 - same classloader !
 This is an ERROR!
 ```

 We know from the error message that the problematic class is javax.ws.rs.core.Application, so it makes sense to focus on the clash involving jsr311-api-1.1.1.jar and javax.ws.rs.api-2.0.jar.
-Sure enough, if we open up the javax.ws.rs.core.Application class in both of these jars (may I suggest Vim :)) we can see that the one in jsr311-api-1.1.1.jar does *not* have the getProperties() method which our code is trying to use.
+Sure enough, if we open up the javax.ws.rs.core.Application class in both of these jars, we can see that the one in jsr311-api-1.1.1.jar does *not* have the getProperties() method which our code is trying to use.
 The one in javax.ws.rs.api-2.0.jar does.
 Note, if you don't have the sources in your local repo, you should be able to get them by running `mvn dependency:sources` in the contacts-app parent module's directory.

 Finally, we're almost at the root of the problem here.
 The final piece of the puzzle is figuring out what's pulling in jsr311-api-1.1.1.jar and removing it.
 Since we actually started with the solution, you already know that contacts-app-api's dependency on raml-jaxrs-codegen-core is pulling in jsr311-api-1.1.1.jar - but assuming you didn't, how would you go about it?

 What I did was simply dump out the output of `mvn dependency:tree` into a temporary file: `mvn dependency:tree >> dependency-tree` and search for jsr311 (or maybe grep for it with some context e.g. `mvn dependency:tree | grep -C 20 jsr311` if you don't want to stay creating a file).
-Either way, we get the info we wanted:
+Either way, we get the info we need:

 ```
 [INFO] +- com.ricston:contacts-app-api:jar:1.0.0-SNAPSHOT:compile